Do you want to raise your own pork? The idea of knowing what went into the animal sounds enticing, doesn’t it?

 Many people assume if you want to raise pork, you must have a breeding pair of pigs to start with.
 You could do this.
-However, if you don’t want the hassle of raising pigs year-round, you could skip the overwintering process and purchase a feeder pig (or how many pigs you need) and raise the pork for around four to six months and call it done.
+However, if you don’t want the hassle of raising pigs year-round, you could skip the overwintering process and purchase a feeder pig (or how many pigs you need) and raise the pork for around4-6 months and call it done.

 I had a breeding pair of pigs a few years ago and raised quite a few pigs.
 Truthfully, I didn’t enjoy them very much.
 I’ve learned many tricks to the trade since then, but I’m better with the idea of only having pigs on my property for half a year or less instead of the whole year.

 Realize, I do spend money on purchasing feeder pigs, but it’s worth it to me.
 If you choose to take the feeder pig route, be prepared to spend anywhere from $25-$100 on each pig.
-The prices vary greatly depending on where in the world you live.
+The prices vary greatly depending on where in the world you live in.

-This year, I was able to purchase three feeder pigs for $25 each.
+This year, I was able to purchase 3 feeder pigs for $25 each.